futreall/ai/src/docs/intro/survey-goals.md

 To see some examples of each of these AI-powered applications, please visit our [companion presentation called The Promise of AI](https://vimeo.com/215926017).
 It's a 45-minute narrated presentation showing you what companies are doing with AI today, as well as what's right around the corner in research labs.

-For further inspiration, subscribe to one or more of the the many excellent daily or weekly newsletters covering artificial intelligence.
+For further inspiration, subscribe to one or more of the many excellent daily or weekly newsletters covering artificial intelligence.
 We list a few in our [References](/docs/reference/links) section.

 ## Applying AI to Your Business

 To get the most out of this survey, we recommend that you come up with a few concrete areas where you want to apply AI techniques.
 Having these in mind will ground your exploration in a concrete software product.

-Here are a a few ways you can brainstorm how AI can help:
+Here are a few ways you can brainstorm how AI can help:
 * Throughout each phase of the product or service lifecycle
 * For each of the functional teams in your organization
 * Achieve high-level business objectives